 The clue to the event’s purpose is in the title.
 Though we’re not talking court portraits from the 17th century.
 Think Dalí, rather than Dürer.

-Various galleries from Austria and abroad come together to present works from across the contemporary art, Vienna modernism, and modern art spectrum.
+Various galleries from Austria and abroad come together to present works from across the contemporary art spectrum, with a dash of Vienna modernism and modern art alongside.
 The featured artists typically include both established global names, local favourites, and upcoming talent.

 The event occupies a prestigious historical location.
 Before 2022, this was the Hofburg, the former seat of the Habsburgs: a family and location with a rich artistic tradition of their own (the monarchs as collectors, the palace as a gallery for the contemporary art of its time).

-The 2019 fair also included a special Hofburg under the Carpet art exhibition, where participating artists each took a specific carpet from the Hofburg as a starting point for developing unique artwork that examined issues around power structures.
+One time, for example, we could enjoy Hofburg under the Carpet, where participating artists each took a specific carpet as a starting point for developing unique artwork that examined issues around power structures.

-Since Art Vienna returns to the orangery, note that the broader palace location and grounds are Vienna’s most popular tourist attraction.
+Should Art Vienna return to the orangery in 2026, note that the broader palace location and grounds are Vienna’s most popular visitor attraction.
 So you might want to reserve a bit of time for a palace tour, a wander through the park, or even a trip to the world-class zoo.

 How to get to the Orangery